 Can a grade 9 student take a predictive interim assessment if a TASC upload is submitted for that student?
 Can a grade 11 student take a predictive interim ELA assessment if that student is enrolled in a grade 10 English class?

 No. The predictive interim assessment is for grade 10 students.
 Grade 9, grade 11, and grade 12 students may not take the predictive interim assessment.

 Students take interim assessments the same way they take KAP summative tests.
 On a device with Kite Student Portal installed, any interim assessments assigned to that student are visible in the appropriate subject area (i.e., math or ELA) under the KAP tab.

 Yes, but it is not recommended.
 If a student had complete misconceptions in learning and it is believed that another attempt would yield a more accurate score for the student, then a student could retake an interim mini-test.

 It is not CETE’s current plan to include science or other subjects in the interim assessment system.
 CETE’s focus is building interim assessments in ELA and math; however, if a need exists for other subjects, then further study will be done to determine whether it is feasible to broaden the focus to other content areas.

 Can I use the interim assessments to let my students practice for the summative assessment to become familiar with the tools on the assessments?

-Practice tests, called interactive demos, are available for developing student familiarity with tools.
+Practice tests, called Kite Technology Practice, are available for developing student familiarity with tools.
+A Kite Technology Practice Test – Educator's Guide is available to help educators walk students to become familiar with the tools on the assessment.
 The interim assessments assist teachers in gauging how students are performing regarding learning goals and assist in determining what additional instruction is needed in the classroom to help students be successful.